 Your tracking-capable camera can lock onto a compass direction regardless of the vessel heading.
-Using Compass Lock requires specific sensors and devices (Camera Tracking, page 153).
+Using Compass Lock requires specific sensors and devices (Camera Tracking, page 160).

-- 1 If necessary, from a video screen, select MENU > Source, and select a compatible camera. - 2 Use the arrow keys to aim the camera in the desired direction. - 3 Select MENU > Target Tracking > Compass Lock. - 4 Select Back until you return to the video screen. - The camera view automatically adjusts to show the specified direction as the vessel moves. - 5 If necessary, use the arrow keys to adjust the camera angle.
-The Compass Lock continues to track using the adjusted camera angle. - 6 To stop tracking, select MENU > Target Tracking > Stop Tracking > Back.
+- 1 If necessary, from a video screen, select Options > Source, and select a compatible camera. - 2 Drag the screen to aim the camera in the desired direction. - 3 Select Options > Target Tracking > Compass Lock. - 4 Select Back until you return to the video screen.

+The camera view automatically adjusts to show the specified direction as the vessel moves.

+- 5 If necessary, drag the screen to adjust the camera angle. - The Compass Lock continues to track using the adjusted camera angle. - 6 To stop tracking, select Options > Target Tracking > Stop Tracking > Back.